 Besides “My Homemaking Mentor“, I’m also a big fan of Crystal Paine’s “Make Over Your Mornings” 14-day course.
 This course is designed to help you rebuild the very foundation of your day, and help ignite a new sense of passion and purpose in your lives (all in only 15 minutes a day!).

-As Christian homemakers, we are to build our homes upon the foundation of God’s Word, so I’m also excited to share about the “Enjoy the Word Online Bible Conference”!
+As Christian homemakers, we are to build our homes upon the foundation of God’s Word and hone our homemaking skills, so I’m also excited to share about the Homemaking Ministries 2018 Online Conference!

-So friend, I hope that you’ll pray about joining me in this Online Bible Conference and learn how to enjoy the Word – go get your ticket HERE! 🙂
+So friend, I hope that you’ll pray about joining me in this Online Homemaking Conference and learn how to create a happy home based on biblical principles and effective methods – go get your ticket HERE! 🙂

-Note that the live conference will be from 2-4 May 2018, but the sessions will be available anytime after that which I love because I intend to rewatch them slowly so I can take notes and get deeper into God’s Word.
+Note that the live conference will be from 25-28 September 2018, but the sessions will be available anytime after that which I love because I intend to rewatch them slowly so I can take notes and get deeper into each session.

 (7) Excellent homemakers take good care of themselves.